draios/onprem-install-docs/4.0.0/upgrade_notes.md

 sysctl vm.max_map_count is not set to the correct value, and I do not have the privileges to set it!
 ```

-There are 2 ways to fix this issue
+There are 2 ways to fix this issue:

-1. run systemctl command on hosts that run ElasticSearch,
+1. run systemctl command on hosts that run Elasticsearch,

     ```bash
     VM_MAX_MAP_COUNT=${VM_MAX_MAP_COUNT:-262144}; sysctl -w vm.max_map_count=${VM_MAX_MAP_COUNT}